mojaloop/mojaloop-business-docs/vuepress/docs/guides/Role-based-access-control.md

 ## Payment Manager for integration

-Payment Manager is currently the primary mechanism for integrating a DFSP to a Mojaloop Hub.
+Payment Manager is currently one of the primary mechanisms for integrating DFSPs to a Mojaloop Hub.
 Whereas the Hub is singular in a scheme, there is a separate instance of Payment Manager for each DFSP.
 The portals offered by Payment Manager must therefore be secured by means of RBAC to limit access to authorized representatives of the DFSP.

 In the Payment Manager environment, RBAC is implemented solely through Keycloak.